Mukbang: The World’s Strangest (and Most Addictive) Eating Phenomenon

 Why Is Mukbang So Addictive?

 The real question is: why do people keep coming back?
-There’s no denying that mukbang has an almost addictive quality.
+There’s no denying that this thing has an almost addictive quality.
 It’s a blend of spectacle, social interaction, and sensory satisfaction that hits all the right dopamine buttons.
 Whether you’re tuning in for the food, the sounds, or just to see if someone can really eat that much sushi in one sitting, mukbang offers something for everyone.

 It’s food as entertainment, plain and simple.
 And in a world where we can binge-watch entire seasons of reality TV or sit through hours of gaming streams, watching someone eat a plate of dumplings suddenly doesn’t seem that strange.